I want to share with you, step by step, how to start a blog on a budget.

 Some bloggers just use their name as the domain, so that could also be an option too.

-It’s also important to think about a name that you can use across social media in order to keep the brand going on all platforms.
+It’s also important to think about a name that you can use across different social media accounts in order to keep the brand going on all platforms.

 Next, fill out the registration form and purchase hosting.